geisonmcd/write/readme.md

-# HTTPS GET and STREAM
+# Gets data from an API and writes it to a file
 1. Gets data from an API
 2. Reads the stream
 3. Writes to a file called output.txt the age of persons whose age begins with 'm'